 Our sister organisation Friends of the Earth Charitable Trust is a registered charity (No. 281681) that works to raise funds and provide grants to organisations whose activities further its charitable objectives.
-It is regulated by the Charity Commission and registered with Companies House.
+It is regulated by the Charity Commission (access latest accounts and reports) and registered with Companies House.

 The conservation, protection and sustainable use for the public benefit of the Earth’s natural environment, including bio-diversity, atmosphere, water, land and natural resources.